 After this, she continued to earn success and fame.
 Between 2008 to 2011, she starred in a number of successful movies, including City of Ember (2008), which earned her a nomination for Irish Film & Television Award, The Lovely Bones (2009), for which she was nominated for a BAFTA Award, and The Way Back (2010), for which she won Irish Film & Television Award for Actress in a Supporting Role.

-Saoirse Ronan lives in County Carlow, Ireland.View Full Bio
+Saoirse Ronan resides in Dublin, Ireland.View Full Bio